American Fork City is building a second fire station as part of our public safety master plan.

 The Mayor and City Council have been considering a second fire station for a number of years.
 They have spent a lot of time weighing the options and determining the real need.
 The City even worked with a company called Emergency Services Consulting International (ESCI), who specialize in researching public safety needs, to see what they would recommend.
 ESCI recommended four stations total (later revised to five), with two needed right now.
-By leveraging future roads like the Murdock Connector in the north, and the Vineyard Connector in the south, the city was able to revise that recommendation to just three station total.
-The end result is a recommendation that is efficient, cost effective, while still adequately servicing the community.
+By leveraging future roads like the Murdock Connector (Canal Boulevard and Harvey Boulevard) in the north, and the Vineyard Connector in the south, the city was able to revise that recommendation to just three stations total.
+The end result is a recommendation that is efficient and cost effective, while still adequately servicing the community.
 But everyone agreed the need for a second fire station was immediate.
 Below are the main reasons American Fork is recommending a second fire station.

 - Resident Insurance Ratings.
 Every city has an Insurance Services Office (ISO) rating, which is used to determine how safe a city is.
 ISO ratings are scored 1-10 and, like golf, the lower the score the better.
 Currently American Fork has an ISO rating of 2, which puts us in the top 1% of the State.
 However, without another station to maintain our fire suppression coverage we risk slipping in our ISO rating, which would affect how much people pay for insurance in our community.